rwcitek/StructureAndInterpretationOfComputerShells-Nushell/From.md

 The from command takes input from some file format like csv and converts into canonical Nushell records.
 These records are now in NUON form, a superset of JSON.
+The 'from' command is a filter.
+It is meant to be used with commnds that generate data in other formats other than JSON or NUON, like the open command.
 ```sh
 open file.txt | from csv
 ```